matonis/page_brute/README.md

  * Isolate page files that contain signatures/magic values for popular file formats for more precise file carving.

 ##NOTICE:
 This tool is currently in beta!
 This utility and its signature set is subject to change in the near future!
-For suggestions - email the author @ dfir.matonis@gmail.com.
+For suggestions - email the author via github.

 ##Requires:
  * yara & yara-python: http://code.google.com/p/yara-project/downloads/list